As Mark Twain noted…

 Myth #1: The commissions paid on Bank On Yourself plans are high

-Often, this accusation is made by advisors who profit from investing your dollars on Wall Street.
+Often, this accusation is made by financial representatives who profit from investing your dollars on Wall Street.
 They even say agents only sell these policies because of the high commissions.

-What they don’t realize is that Bank On Yourself Authorized Advisors receive 50-70% less commission than advisors who structure policies the traditional way.
+What they don’t realize is that Bank On Yourself Professionals receive 50-70% less commission than financial representatives who structure policies the traditional way.

-And the shocking fact is that the advisor who manages your money in the stock market is making at least ten times more than the Bank On Yourself advisor, if you contribute the same amount of money each year!
+And the shocking fact is that the financial representative who manages your money in the stock market is making at least ten times more than the Professional, if you contribute the same amount of money each year!

-Watch this video to learn exactly how a Bank On Yourself Advisor is compensated, and how you’re paying through the nose for your broker’s advice…
+Watch this video to learn exactly how a Bank On Yourself Professional is compensated, and how you’re paying through the nose for your broker’s advice…

-Your Bank On Yourself Authorized Advisor can tell you the guaranteed minimum value of your policy at every point along the way.
+Your Bank On Yourself Professional can tell you the guaranteed minimum value of your policy at every point along the way.
 Try asking your money manager to do the same…

 Myth #2: You don’t benefit from the interest you pay on policy loans